Timeline & Process

 What happens if something comes up and the project needs to pause mid-way?

 Tyler coordinates the project schedule with you upfront and builds in a realistic timeline.
 If a genuine scheduling conflict arises mid-project, he discusses it directly — there is no crew chain of command to navigate.
-Partial pauses between coating coats are actually built into the process anyway, since Italian 2K polyurethane requires full cure time between applications.
+Partial pauses between coating coats are actually built into the process anyway, since the coating requires full cure time between applications.
 The key constraint is that the finish schedule cannot be rushed once coats start going on.
 A one-day delay between working sessions is workable.
 A weeks-long pause mid-spray is not.
 Tyler flags these constraints clearly at the estimate stage.

 Related Resources